Christopher Wong, DO, FAAD

 Accepting New Patients

-Dr. Wong is originally from San Jose, CA. He earned his Bachelor of Science in Physiological Science from the University of California, Los Angeles.
+Dr. Christopher Wong is a Board-Certified Dermatologist, originally from San Jose, CA. He earned his Bachelor of Science in Physiological Science from the University of California, Los Angeles.
 He obtained his Doctor of Osteopathic Medicine degree from the College of Osteopathic Medicine of the Pacific at the Western University of Health Sciences in Pomona, CA. He completed his internship in Internal Medicine at Riverside Community Hospital/University of California Riverside in Riverside, CA, and his residency in dermatology at Medical City Healthcare/University of North Texas Health Science Center in Fort Worth, TX, where he served as chief resident.

 Throughout his career, Dr. Wong has been actively involved in dermatologic research.
 He has authored numerous peer-reviewed publications, including usage of immunohistochemical staining in Mohs micrographic surgery and light-based therapies in management of dermatologic disease.
 His work has been published in esteemed journals such as the International Journal of Dermatology and Lasers in Surgery and Medicine.